Were you mis-sold a pension investment with Harlequin Property?

 The mis-management and mis-appropriation of funds have left investors not only with the loss of their pension funds, but also liable to pay annual SIPP fees and SIPP charges to their SIPP or Pension Providers – with no way to escape.

-Do to inter-company debt the remaining Harlequin companies are now collapsing, with the Harlequin Resorts (St. Lucia) Ltd now going into liquidation – with no assets – and Mr Ames failing to provide records.
+Due to inter-company debt the remaining Harlequin companies are now collapsing, with Harlequin Resorts (St. Lucia) Ltd now in liquidation – with no assets – and Mr Ames failing to provide records.

 KPMG are the appointed Bankruptcy Trustees and Liquidators.